Tyrrrz/Tyrrrz.me/data/blog/formatting-xaml-on-build/index.md

 Recently, I've decided to switch from Visual Studio to Rider as my default .NET development environment.
 The main problem with Visual Studio was that it was too slow when paired with ReSharper and, unfortunately, too useless when not.
 Rider offered me the best of both worlds.

-However, one of the things that made the jump really difficult was the absence of [XAMLStyler extension](https://marketplace.visualstudio.com/items?itemName=TeamXavalon.XAMLStyler) in Rider.
+However, one of the things that made the jump really difficult was the absence of the [XAMLStyler](https://marketplace.visualstudio.com/items?itemName=TeamXavalon.XAMLStyler) extension in Rider.
 It's an incredibly useful plugin that automatically formats your XAML files on save, letting you completely forget about sorting attributes, maintaining indentation, and other mundane things like that.
 After using it for three years, the idea of writing XAML without it was unbearable.

 The problem is that .NET, historically, has been a rather closed ecosystem.
 If you wanted to extend the development experience, that typically meant installing a custom Visual Studio extension or writing your own.
 Everything revolved around the same IDE, same workflow, same stack, same set of tools, and there wasn't much of a choice.

 With the advent of .NET Core the situation started changing.
-We are now seeing a mentality shift where everything is evolving towards more modular and portable components, with even .NET SDK itself being shipped as a command-line tool.
+We are now seeing a mentality shift where everything is evolving towards more modular and portable components, with even the .NET SDK itself being shipped as a command-line tool.
 Overall, .NET development experience is starting to resemble that of Node.js, which I personally think is a great thing.

 Among other things, .NET Core also introduced the concept of [.NET Core Global Tools](https://aka.ms/global-tools).
-This feature enables any .NET developer to quickly download, install and run custom command-line tools without leaving the terminal.
+This feature enables any .NET developer to quickly download, install, and run custom command-line tools without leaving the terminal.

 [Since recently](https://github.com/Xavalon/XamlStyler/issues/218), XAMLStyler is also available as a .NET custom tool, which means you can run it as a CLI instead of relying on the Visual Studio extension.
 In this article I will show you how I integrated it into my build process, ensuring all XAML files are always properly formatted, regardless of which IDE I'm using.

-Although I will be talking about XAMLStyler in particular, the approach described here can easily be extrapolated to any other tool.
+Although I will be talking about XAMLStyler in particular, the approach described here can easily be extrapolated to any other tool as well.

 ## What is XAMLStyler?

 Given that I've praised it so much, it makes sense to say a few words about what is it that XAMLStyler actually does.

 If you've worked with either WPF, UWP or Xamarin, chances are you already know how annoying it is to maintain good formatting in your XAML files.
-As developers, we like when everything is symmetrical, tidy and consistent.
+As developers, we like when everything is symmetrical, tidy, and consistent.
 As developers, we also like when everything is automated.

 Let's say we have the following piece of XAML that renders some UI: